Troubleshoot Hard Shifting

 Binding: Binding shift linkage or a binding shift lever can result in difficult or no shifting.
 The same is true for the shift rails located inside of a transmission.
 These shift rails have detent springs/pins that can stick, leaving a vehicle unable to shift.

 Synchronizer Assembly: Measure the distance between the shift fork and the synchronizer sleeve with a feeler gauge and check against specifications.
 The synchronizer's grooves and the splines on the main shaft develop burrs that result in difficult shifting.
 The blocking rings should be pointed, and the threaded cone's grooves should be sharp and not rounded.
-The points on these blocking rings get rounded off and end up bottoming out on the gear face.
+The points on these blocking rings get rounded off and bottomed out on the gear face.
 It can be checked for wear between the blocking ring and the gear using a feeler gauge and checking the measurement against specifications.